GianM0027/Embedder-Gemma-RoBERTa/README.md

 # Embedder Gemma-RoBERTa

 This repository hosts the project work for the Data Mining, Text Mining, and Big Data Analytics course.
-It centers on the development and evaluation of an embedding creation pipeline using a large language model (`gemma_2b_en`) attached to a small language model (`RoBERTa base`).
+It centers on the development and evaluation of an embedding creation pipeline using a large language model (`gemma_2b_en`) attached to a small language model (`roberta-base`).

 ## Project Overview